Impact of Dairy Fat on Weight

 The cousin who lives on cheese and stays lean and the friend who avoids it and still gains aren’t on the same metabolic terrain.
 Which APOA2 variant you carry changes whether dairy is a useful staple or a food to dose carefully.

 Impact of Dairy Fat on Weight is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →